technion046195/technion_046195_2020_spring/_workshops/workshop_09/workshop_09.md

 ## Naming Differences

 - Mathematically, the name **loss function** is broadly used to describe any objective function which is to be minimized.
-In this course, we have used this term to describe the penalty we get for a single prediction, $l\left(\hat{y},y\right)$.
+In this course, we have used this term to describe the penalty we get for a single prediction, $$l\left(\hat{y},y\right)$$.
 We have used the terms **risk/cost functions** as the mean, or empirical mean, of the loss function.
 In the context of deep learning people commonly use the term loss function in it's broader meaning, and use it to describe either the risk/cost functions themselves or to the optimization's objective function in general.

 - Mathematically, the name **sigmoid** refers to a range of S-shaped function.
 In the context of deep learning, this name usually refers to the logistic function.
 (To be more precisely, a sigmoid function is a bounded, differentiable, real function that is defined for all real input values and has a non-negative derivative at each point).